libp2p/specs/kad-dht/README.md

 * `PING`: Target node responds with `PING`.
 Nodes should respond to this message but it is currently never sent.

+Note: Any time a relevant `Peer` record is encountered, the associated multiaddrs are stored in the node's peerbook.

-# Appendix A: differences in implementations
+## Appendix A: differences in implementations

 The `addProvider` handler behaves differently across implementations:
   * in js-libp2p-kad-dht, the sender is added as a provider unconditionally.